baranovskypd/goodpress/README.md

-  - Are you still sure you don’t want to use a [static website generator instead](https://gohugo.io/tools/migrations/)? :wink: More seriously, I am interested in blogging workflows so feel free to tell me why you use WordPress (in an issue for instance).
+  - Are you still sure you don’t want to use a [static website generator instead](https://gohugo.io/tools/migrations/)? :wink: More seriously, I am interested in blogging workflows so feel free to tell me why and how you use WordPress (in an issue for instance).